-Banks are overcharging new Homeowners for their house insurance and in some cases, banks are up to twice as expensive as Brokers for House Insurance.
-Jonathan Hehir, MD of Insuremyhouse.ie, explains why it’s crucial for homeowners to consider all of their options before choosing an insurance provider.
+Insuremyhouse.ie’s annual price review has found that banks are charging up to 90% more than brokers for Home Insurance.
+Jonathan Hehir, MD of Insuremyhouse.ie, explains how important it is or homeowners to review all of their options before choosing an insurance provider.

 Homeowners across the country are at the mercy of banks expensive pricing structures when it comes to home insurance.
-After running a cost comparison between the prices charged by brokers and banks, we at insuremyhouse.ie advise anyone who has a home insurance policy in place, or is intending to take one out, to consider all of their options before choosing a provider.
+After running a cost comparison between the prices charged by brokers and banks, Insuremyhouse.ie advise anyone who has a home insurance policy in place, or is intending to take one out, to consider all of their options before choosing a provider.

 My advice to anyone who already has a home insurance policy in place is to take out your policy details, and make a note of your renewal date in your calendar.
 A few weeks before this date, search the market for the best value instead of letting the renewal date roll around and accepting the new premium that your existing insurer offers you.

 House insurance may be more stable but it is also a more complicated product that car insurance; there can be considerable differences between policies in terms of what they include and don’t include.
 Which means it’s not a box ticking exercise.
 You’ve got to research what’s out there and fit it to your needs and your budget.